qcoral/blot-designs/cube_tutorial/guide.md

 #### Defining a point

 First, let's define a class `Vector` that allows us to define a point in 3D space.
-It will have a coordinate for x, y, and z respectively
+It will have coordinates for x, y, and z respectively

 ```Javascript
 class Vector {